-I am Assistant Professor of English Language and Digital Humanities (tenure track) in the Department of Languages at the University of Helsinki, where I have worked since 2018.
+I am a tenure track Associate Professor in English Language and Digital Humanities (2023–) in the Department of Languages at the University of Helsinki, where I have worked since 2018.
 I also hold a Title of Docent in Multimodality Research and Digital Methods at the University of Turku.

-I am also a member of the Digital Geography Lab, where I worked as a post-doctoral researcher for the year 2017, and affiliated with the Helsinki Institute of Sustainability Science and Helsinki Institute of Urban and Regional Studies.
-I am a member of Young Academy Finland (2018–2022).
+I am a member of the Digital Geography Lab, where I worked as a post-doctoral researcher for the year 2017, and affiliated with the Helsinki Institute of Sustainability Science and Helsinki Institute of Urban and Regional Studies.

 In 2015–2016, I worked as a post-doctoral researcher at the Centre for Applied Language Studies at the University of Jyväskylä.

 I hold a PhD in English philology from the University of Helsinki (2014), supervised by Eija Ventola.

 I do research on multimodal communication, that is, how multiple forms of expression interact and co-operate with each other in different communicative situations.

 To exemplify, spoken language, gestures, posture and gaze are constantly coordinated in face-to-face interaction, while magazines, newspapers, websites and other page-based texts organize written language, photographs, illustrations, diagrams, information graphics and other modes of expression into coherent layouts.

 In both cases, communication builds on appropriate combinations of different forms of expression.
 Theories of multimodality attempt to explain how such appropriate combinations are formed and how they become understandable in context.

 I am particularly interested in how theories of multimodality can inform research on artificial intelligence, and conversely, how artificial intelligence can support empirical research on multimodal communication.
 In addition, I am also interested in applications of natural language processing and computer vision in the humanities and beyond.

 You can find out more about my current projects, doctoral and post-doctoral researchers working under my supervision, recent publications and teaching resources below.